kredati/cin3010s20/covenant.md

 ### Responsible learning
 Students must take on responsibility for the practices of learning.
 We agree to:
-* Take responsibility for their learning, understanding that the learning that can take place in this seminar is organized by their practices of inquiry.
+* Take responsibility for our learning, understanding that the learning that can take place in this seminar is organized by their practices of inquiry.
 * Take the initiative to address and, if posssible, to remedy any difficulties with the course material as they arise.
 * Share concerns about, and difficulties with, pedagogical practices with Scott and other students as they arise.
 * Perform course obligations in a timely manner, or communicate regarding delays or other snafus in a proactive and timely manner.